ant1179/lab/vue-js/01_define-props/README.md

 ## Launching the scripts

-The repository contains a couple of conveniance scripts.
+The repository contains a couple of scripts.

 ### Starting the devcontainer